-- Underwriting risk guidelines are documented for each underwriter across all classes of business including maximum line sizes, accumulation limits for single events and risk preferences.
-The risk profile of each class is monitored against these guidelines by exposure management analysts and modellers embedded within the underwriting team.
-Material variations to documented underwriting guidelines are reported to the Underwriting Committee at which time remediation actions will be considered. - Chief Risk Officer referral guidelines outline criteria for referring underwriting risk decisions to the Group CRO to ensure that risks or transactions potentially outside of the Company's risk appetite are suitably reviewed and approved. - At least annually the Group will complete a review of its ceded reinsurance strategy, with reference to the objectives of the group business, its risk appetite and prevailing market conditions / trading opportunities.
-Any changes to the reinsurance strategy are reported to the Underwriting Committee prior to implementation.
-The Underwriting Committee reviews progress towards implementing the ceded reinsurance plan quarterly. - Annually the actuarial function provides an opinion to the Board on the adequacy of reinsurance arrangements anticipated in the plan with due consideration of: the consistency with the Company's risk appetite and business plan; the ability to support solvency under stressed scenarios; and the standing and repute of counterparties. - The Company utilises a variety of proprietary and commercially available tools to quantify and rank the hazard (i.e. exposure and vulnerability to specific loss drivers) accepted by the Company through underwriting individual contracts of (re)insurance.
-This information, where available, is used to inform the underwriting risk selection.
-Proprietary tools include a variety of natural catastrophe, weather, casualty, aviation, credit, economic and other specialty risk models as well as a suite of deterministic scenarios.
+• Underwriting Risk Guidelines are documented for each class of business, including maximum line sizes, accumulation limits for single events and risk preferences.
+The risk profile of each class of business is regularly monitored against these guidelines.
+Material variations are reported to the relevant Committee where remediation actions are discussed.

+- Referral Guidelines outline criteria for referring decisions to the Group Chief Risk Officer to ensure that risks or transactions potentially outside of Risk Appetite are suitably reviewed and approved. - Ceded Reinsurance purchasing strategy is reviewed at least annually, with reference to the objectives of the business, Risk Appetite and prevailing market conditions or trading opportunities.
+Any changes to the strategy are reported to the Underwriting Committee prior to implementation.
+The Underwriting Committee reviews progress towards implementing the Ceded Reinsurance plan each quarter. - Actuarial opinion is provided to the Board on the adequacy of Ceded Reinsurance arrangements with due consideration of the consistency with Risk Appetite, the ability to support solvency under stressed scenarios; and the standing and repute of counterparties. - Proprietary and commercially available tools to quantify Catastrophe Risk are used to to inform underwriting risk selection, portfolio design, and portfolio risk management.
+Tools include natural catastrophe, weather, casualty, aviation, credit, economic and other specialty risk models as well as deterministic scenarios for individual events. - The SIH Exposure Management function identifies, at least annually, all realistic foreseeable sources of catastrophe risk and ensures suitable quantification of potential exposure.
+In addition, this function produces regular reporting of Catastrophe Risk to oversight and governance Committees. - An Economic Capital Model quantifies key drivers of Catastrophe Risk, their associated financial consequences across the business and the interdependencies of a wide range of scenarios of varying severities. - Oversight of Catastrophe Risk Management is provided by the Risk & Compliance Committee with day-to-day responsibility delegated to the Underwriting Committee.
+The Underwriting Committee meets quarterly to receive management information, including monitoring catastrophe risk levels against approved risk limits.

-- The Company has established a robust system for the identification, quantification, reporting and monitoring of accumulation risk exposures (both natural and man-made) across the business.
-In particular, the exposure management framework: Identifies, at least annually, all realistic foreseeable accumulation risk sources and performs sufficient work to quantify each with regard to the potential downside exposure they bring to bear on the Company's business; Provides regular, transparent, timely, complete and accurate reporting of the Company's accumulation risk exposures to stakeholders with operational, management, oversight and governing responsibilities; Assists management to ensure adequate reinsurance and capitalisation with respect to accumulation risk; Assists management and the underwriting function to maintain accumulation risk levels within risk appetite, and identifies opportunities and advises on tactical business decisions. - The Group maintains an economic capital model and a number of supporting processes, to explicitly quantify the key drivers of risk, their associated financial consequences across the business and their interdependencies for a wide range of scenarios of differing severities.
-The economic capital model leverages the assessments of accumulation risk provided by the exposure management framework and additionally incorporates a suite of both proprietary and external risk models.
-The risk drivers modelled in the economic capital model are reviewed at least annually for completeness with reference to: the identified universe of realistic foreseeable accumulation risks; historical events; expert judgements; and, the risk universe identified in the risk register. - The Group has established a framework for the development, acceptance and on-going validation of risk intelligence utilised across the business.
-Oversight of underwriting accumulation risk management is provided by the Risk & Compliance Committee with day-to-day management responsibility delegated to the Underwriting Committee.
-The Underwriting Committee meets quarterly to receive management information and discharge its delegated oversight duties, including monitoring accumulation risk levels relative to approved risk limits.
+Reserving Risk